Updated March 16, 2023.

 Taking BART to the festival is pretty convenient.
 If you get off at the Montgomery BART stop, when you get up to Market Street, head back towards 1st Street half a block (towards the Ferry Building) on Market and you'll find a stop for the 38-Geary bus, which drops you right at Japantown.

 Driving here is the easy part.
 Normally, it's easy to park at the Japan Center Garage under the West Mall in Japantown, but so many people go to the festival, the garage will likely fill up early.

 Parking Apps.
 To make it easy, you may want to consider booking a parking space ahead of time.
 Less stress, and less circling!
 I've been using parking apps more and more for that reason.
-Check out Parking Panda or Spot Hero for some good spots.